-Due to many circumstances — being underage, having a severe addiction, lacking money, etc. — people have turned to drinking isopropyl (AKA rubbing alcohol).
+Due to many circumstances — being underage, having a severe alcohol addiction, lacking money, etc. — people have turned to drinking isopropyl (also called “rubbing alcohol”).
 They hope to feel the same effects as drinking beer, wine or liquor, but the dangers far outweigh any potential tipsiness or drunken “fun.”

 It smells like a mixture of acetone (a familiar smell if you’ve ever painted your nails) and liquor.
 The smell can also be described as both sharp and musty.